Shinjuku Japan

 Shinjuku Gyoen National Garden

 We ended up just wandering around and only by luck we stumbled upon this beautiful Gingko tunnel, Icho Namiki.
-This place located on the opposite of Meiji memorial picture gallery.
+This place was located the opposite of Meiji Memorial Picture Gallery.

 Meiji Memorial Picture Gallery – couple taking wedding pictures

-Crowd queuing up for the Shake Shack.
-But that’s not why I took this photo, I was actually taking pictures of the two massive dog.
+The crowd queued up for the Shake Shack.
+But that’s not why I took this photo, I was actually taking pictures of the two massive dogs.

 Gingko Tunnel – Icho Namiki (I’m so disappointed with the quality of this picture)